-

 Risks Associated with the Transition to a Low Carbon Economy, and Our Response to Them

-Policy/Legal Risks● Risks: Increase in cost in order to respond to the strengthened laws and regulations on greenhouse gas emissions and energy use (such as a carbon tax), and diminished corporate value in the event of a violation.
+Policy/Legal Risks | ● Risks: Increase in cost in order to respond to the strengthened laws and regulations on greenhouse gas emissions and energy use (such as a carbon tax), and diminished corporate value in the event of a violation.

 ○ Response: Complete compliance with laws and regulations through EMS.
-Continual reduction of the amount of GHG emissions through steady implementation of Science Based Targets and the Environmental Action Plan.
+Continual reduction of the amount of GHG emissions through steady implementation of Science Based Targets and the Environmental Action Plan. |

-Technology Risks● Risk: Unrecovered investments and market share decline in the event that the company lags behind in a fierce competition in technological developments toward a carbon-free society (such as energy-saving performance and low-carbon services).
+Technology Risks | ● Risk: Unrecovered investments and market share decline in the event that the company lags behind in a fierce competition in technological developments toward a carbon-free society (such as energy-saving performance and low-carbon services).

-○ Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plan.
+○ Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plan. |

-Market Risks● Risk: Losing business opportunities if products, solutions, and services do not meet energy-saving performance needs.
+Market Risks | ● Risk: Losing business opportunities if products, solutions, and services do not meet energy-saving performance needs.

-○ Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plans.
+○ Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plans. |

-Risks to Reputation● Risk: Decline in corporate value and an increase in response costs associated with a negative assessment from stakeholders with regard to the response status of measures to counteract climate change (such as the percentage of renewable energy adoption).
+Risks to Reputation | ● Risk: Decreased corporate value and increased response costs associated with a negative stakeholder perceptions of the status of implementation of climate change mitigation efforts (e.g., improving renewable energy adoption rates).

-○ Response: Enhance measures to counteract climate change and promote reduction of environmental footprint through steady achievement of the group's Science Based Targets and Environmental Action Plan.
+○ Response: Enhance measures to counteract climate change and promote reduction of environmental footprint through steady achievement of the group's Science Based Targets and Environmental Action Plan. |

 Climate Change Related Risks in the Supply Chain, and Our Response to Them

-Upstream Supply Chain● Risk: A temporary suspension of the suppliers' business activities due to the occurrence of severe natural disasters such as large-scale floods, sudden heavy downpours, and lightning strikes, which affects the procurement of materials.
+Upstream Supply Chain | ● Risk: A temporary suspension of the suppliers' business activities due to the occurrence of severe natural disasters such as large-scale floods, sudden heavy downpours, and lightning strikes, which affects the procurement of materials.

-○ Response: Conduct surveys of the business continuity capabilities of suppliers and implement measures to procure materials from multiple sources.
+○ Response: Conduct surveys of the business continuity capabilities of suppliers and procure materials from multiple sources, as well as implement other measures. |

-Downstream Supply Chain● Risk: Losing business opportunities due to the inability to obtain environmental labelling, which is a green procurement requirement of customers.
+Downstream Supply Chain | ● Risk: Losing business opportunities due to the inability to obtain environmental labelling, which is a green procurement requirement of customers.

 ○ Response: Conduct trend surveys and risk assessments of the environmental labelling scheme.
-Develop and provide top-level energy-efficient products through steady implementation of Science Based Targets and our Environmental Action Plan.
+Develop and provide top-level energy-efficient products through steady implementation of Science Based Targets and our Environmental Action Plan. |

 Assessing and Monitoring of Potential Water Risks